-Could cannabis be the fast track to improving your ‘between the sheets’ game?
-The evidence is overwhelming.
+Could cannabis be the fast track to improving your sex life?

 The convention about sex and cannabis is by now well established in popular culture.
 National media outlets like CNN, Global News, and Rolling Stone have all published articles exploring the link between cannabis use and a better sex life.
 Are men who smoke weed better in bed than their sober peers?
 Is cannabis a novel tool for those wondering how to get better in bed?

 Obviously, it’s hard to pinpoint precisely what makes someone better in the bedroom.
 However, whatever your own ideas about sex, many cannabis consumers can attest to the benefits of a little dose before date night.
 Cannabis, whether you know it or not, is moving into the bedroom.
 Both men and women are using it to make sex better – but is there scientific proof for this?